 Foreign language assistants

-If you're a French, German or Spanish language assistant, you'll generally work with a group of schools, but your host school is your employer.
+If you're a French, German or Spanish language assistant, you will generally work with a group of schools but your host school is your employer.
 Learn about the terms of your employment.

 Level of compliance Main audience Other